Susan Foreman: Television

+When the Fifteenth Doctor visits 1963 with his companion Ruby Sunday ("The Devil's Chord"), he mentions that his younger self is currently living with Susan in Shoreditch, but he subsequently speculates that Susan is almost certainly probably dead now after the genocide of the rest of the Time Lords by the Master which is stated to have "rolled across time and space like a great, big cellular explosion," wiping out the species not just on Gallifrey, but across the universe.

+Later in the season, ("The Legend of Ruby Sunday"), The Doctor believes that a woman who has been reoccurring through his travels (played by Susan Twist), is a regenerated version of Susan.
+This is dismissed after the villain of the finale, Sutekh, reveals that upon looking inside the TARDIS, he saw "(Susan's) name", and decided to use her as a trap to lure in the Doctor.
+He reveals that the recurring Susan Triad character, is in fact an apparition of his own design, and he has been planting them everywhere the TARDIS has landed since the TV story Pyramids of Mars.

+The Doctor remarks in the season finale regarding Susan that "(He will) maybe find her again one day."

+Susan returned in the sixth episode of the fifteenth series, "The Interstellar Song Contest" (2025).
+Now elderly, Susan appears in a series of visions to the Fifteenth Doctor after his life is endangered.
+Susan encourages the Doctor to find her and tries to stop him from torturing Kid.
+In "Wish World," Susan briefly appears on the Doctor's television screen while he is trapped in the world created by the Rani and Conrad Clark.
+However, the Doctor does not notice her appearance.

 Other media

-Susan's character has been expounded upon in spin-off media.
+Susan's character has been expanded upon in spin-off media.
 In 1983, Doctor Whos then-script editor Eric Saward wrote a short story dealing with the Doctor's departure from Gallifrey for the Radio Times Doctor Who 20th Anniversary Special.
 This story, "Birth of a Renegade", depicts Susan as a descendant of Time Lord founder Rassilon and the last surviving member of Gallifrey's royal family, unrelated to the Doctor.
 A later script editor, Andrew Cartmel, had another explanation of Susan's origins.
 This account, part of the "Cartmel Masterplan", was not used in the programme, but was used as background for several of the Virgin New Adventures novels, most notably Lungbarrow by Marc Platt.
 In this version, Susan is the granddaughter of the mysterious Gallifreyan founder known as the Other, who may have been reincarnated as the Doctor.
 The Doctor had travelled back to the dawn of Time Lord civilisation and rescued Susan, who recognised him as her grandfather.